pineal/pineal.github.com/_posts/2015/2015-08-05-Binary-Tree.md

       print(pre.val)
 ```

-##Template For BFS Traverse Using 2 Queues
+##?Template For BFS Traverse Using 2 Queues?
-##Template For BFS Traverse Using 1 Queue and Dummy Node
+##?Template For BFS Traverse Using 1 Queue and Dummy Node?
 ##Template For BFS Traverse Using 1 Queue(Best)

 ```py